 There are pros and cons to each type of retainer, and your orthodontist will help you determine which type of retainer is best suited to your needs.
 The main problem with fixed retainers is that they require different approaches to eating, drinking, brushing, and flossing.
 Removable retainers can also be lost or misplaced.

 Please don’t hesitate to reach out to us with any questions!
 We’re always happy to hear from you.
 We’re here to guide you through your treatment process, from your very first visit, to your last appointment.

-If you’re looking for a top orthodontist in Royal Palm Beach, Lake Worth, West Boca Raton, East Boca Raton, Coconut Creek, or Pembroke Pines, we’d love to meet you!
+If you’re looking for a top orthodontist in Royal Palm Beach, Lake Worth, West Boca Raton, East Boca Raton, Margate, Downtown Ft.
+Lauderdale, North Ft.
+Lauderdale, or Pembroke Pines, we’d love to meet you!
 Request a complimentary exam for you or your child today.